 If the host record is not

-@, a DNS record conflict occurs if a CNAME record and other DNS records have the same host record and line.
-If a conflict is reported when adding a CNAME record, you can resolve the issue by deleting the conflicting record or modifying the host record.
-For more information, see DNS Record Conflict Rules.
+@, a CNAME record conflicts with all other record types if they have the same host record and line.
+If a conflict is reported when you add a CNAME record, you can resolve the issue by deleting the conflicting record or modifying the host record.
+For more information, see DNS record conflict rules.

-On the Alibaba Cloud DNS - Public Zone page, click the target domain name to navigate to the Settings page.
+On the Alibaba Cloud DNS - Public DNS page, click the target domain name to go to the Settings page.

 Description